YINI-lang/YINI-spec/YINI-Specification.md

   3. In neither mode may an implementation silently overwrite an earlier key with a later one.
 - Lines that do not match any syntactic role (member, comment, section, terminator) are considered malformed.
 - The document terminator (`/END`) is **optional in lenient (default) mode** and **required in strict mode**.
+- **In lenient (default) mode, an empty document is permitted.** A document that contains only whitespace, comments, and/or disabled lines (`--`) is considered empty.
+In such cases, the parser MUST NOT fail; it SHOULD instead report a warning diagnostic indicating that the document appears empty or contains no meaningful content.
+- **In strict mode, an empty document is invalid.** A document that contains only whitespace, comments, and/or disabled lines (`--`) MUST result in an error.

 #### 12.2.2.
 Character Encoding
 YINI documents (files) **MUST** be encoded as **UTF-8**.